- Guinea pigs generally have a lifespan ranging between 5 – 8 years.

 Common Guinea Pig Health Problems

-Owners will want to be aware of (and prepared for) serious and life-threatening diseases that could take several years off the life of your pet.
+Owners will want to be aware of (and prepared for) serious and life-threatening diseases that could take several years off the life of their pet.
 Young Guinea pigs with undeveloped immune systems are particularly prone to suffer from respiratory infections or urinary tract infections.
 However, even adults are at risk from it; psychological stress, poor nutrition, inadequate ventilation, and overcrowded habitats could all potentially contribute to an infection.

 Gastrointestinal problems are very common in Guinea pigs as well, because their carbohydrate-heavy diet requires extra effort to properly digest.
 If your pig has trouble absorbing nutrients, or it quickly passes food out of its system, then it could be a sign of a more serious digestive problem such as inflammation, bacterial infections, or parasites.
 Symptoms can include weakness, diarrhea, and unexpected weight loss or appetite changes.

-Another related problem is a nutrient deficiency.
+Another related problem is nutrient deficiency.
 Because, like humans, Guinea pigs are unable to manufacture their own vitamin C and must obtain all of it from their diet, they are also prone to scurvy.
 The symptoms of this disease include rough hair, diarrhea, swollen joints, lethargy, and ulcers or hemorrhaging in the gums.
 Fortunately, if you’re feeding the pig a proper well-balanced diet mentioned earlier, then this shouldn’t be a concern.

 Owners should also be aware of the signs of cancer.
-Tumors appear to be increasingly in frequency, so keep an eye out for unusual bumps or growths on your Guinea pig’s body.
+Tumors appear to be increasing in frequency, so keep an eye out for unusual bumps or growths on your Guinea pig’s body.
 As with humans, early detection is always necessary for the best chance of survival.
 The risk of cancer increases as the Guinea pig ages and requires more frequent checks.

 Beyond these specific issues, owners will want to look out for general signs of illness or disease as well, including lethargy, depression and unsocial behavior, difficulty breathing, skin sores, ear oozing or irritation, excessive sleeping, and pain and swelling.
 If you notice any of these symptoms, then you might want to talk with your vet immediately to help determine how long your Guinea pig may live with these potential issues.